 Repo is a key area where leverage and the principal trading book come together.
 In this context, regulators have the responsibility to provide oversight through the Section 619 process.
-This is especially true since regulators themselves have advanced a number of concrete repo reforms that have not yet been implemented.
-These include through-the-cycle haircuts or margins, restrictions on collateral, and limitations on dependence on overnight repos.34
+This is especially true since regulators themselves have advanced a number of concrete repo reforms, including through-the-cycle haircuts or margins, restrictions on collateral, and limitations on dependence on overnight repos.34

 Bringing repo under the scope of Section 619 would not require trade-by-trade oversight.
 Such oversight could easily be implemented by making repo and securities lending a permitted activity using the 13(d)(1)(J) authority and setting some basic and common-sense rules governing a safe harbor for their use.
 A broad safe harbor should be created that specifies permissible collateral types, haircuts, and contract terms, and limits the extent of overnight repos as a share of total liquidity.
-These are not radical reforms; in many ways they would simply return repo to its more conservative past when the underlying collateral was almost exclusively government bonds and some highly rated conventional corporate bonds.
-35 The Agencies should take this step.
+These are not radical reforms; in many ways they would simply return repo to its more conservative past when the underlying collateral was almost exclusively government bonds and some highly rated conventional corporate bonds.35The Agencies should take this step.